-At the current stage only corridors and tolerances for the AM50 pedestrian size are provided.
-The other sizes of one model family qualify when the AM 50 model passes the certification.
-The other sizes of the model family only must meet the required initial posture defined in Table 2 (on page 7) as well as the General requirements in Section 1.1.
+The other sizes of one model family (AM 95 and AF 05) qualify when the AM 50 model passes the certification.
+All model sizes have to meet the required initial posture defined in Table 2 (on page 9) as well as the general requirements in Section 1.1.

-3.5 Compliance of the trajectories
+3.5 Compliance of the Trajectories

 Within the postprocessing template, the actual trajectories of HC, T12 and AC are compared every 0.1 ms with the minimum and maximum z and x values derived from the simulations with consistent models.
 The method is shown in Figure 9 schematically.
-The red points represent the response of the model to be certified at $t_n$ and $t{n+1}$ .
-At the time $t_n$ this point has to lie within the blue box and at $t{n+1}$ within the green one.
+The red points represent the response of the model to be certified at t_n and t{n+1} .
+At the time t_n this point has to lie within the blue box and at t{n+1} within the green one.
 The figures presented in 3.3 show z as a function of x (black line) created from the outside corners of the boxes and are for easier illustration only.